North Island in Two Weeks: New Zealand Road Trip Itinerary

 Drive Time: 1h30min

-On today’s drive you’ll get to see the wild west coast of the Taranaki region as you make your way up to Stratford.
+On today’s drive, you’ll get to see the wild west coast of the Taranaki region as you make your way up to Stratford.
 Stratford is on the edge of the Egmont National Park with the impressive Mt Taranaki at its centre.
-Stratford gives good access to the Dawson Falls Visitor Centre and the Stratford Plateau on Mt Taranaki giving your a great deal of walking and hiking options through “enchanted forests” to waterfalls and volcano views!
+Stratford gives good access to the Dawson Falls Visitor Centre and the Stratford Plateau on Mt Taranaki giving you a great deal of walking and hiking options through “enchanted forests” to waterfalls and volcano views!

 Things to Do in Stratford